 Some law enforcement agencies use compact shotguns for breaching — that is, shooting hinges and locks off doors for expedient entry

 .
 There's even shotguns designed for this that can be mounted underneath the barrel of an assault rifle, in the same way as an M203 Grenade Launcher

-(one of the most well-known is even rather humorously called a "master key").
+(one of the most well-known is even rather humorously called the "Masterkey").
 A sawed-off shotgun is also more easily concealed than the full-sized variety, so they are often used by criminals (bank robbers

 are a common example), especially in countries where normal handguns may be difficult to procure but hunting shotguns are relatively easy to buy.